doqemddl04/Safari-Style-sheet/README.md

 ## Feature
 - Safari allows you to change all web pages to Apple System UI Fonts.
 - Some websites may display special characters or emoticons as .notdef glyphs.
+- Full web page translation feature allows emoticons and special symbols to be displayed as .notdef.

 ## License
 [MIT](https://github.com/mutzingoyangee/Safari-Style-sheet/blob/main/LICENSE)